Writing a Fantasy Novel: 3 Things You Can Learn From Joe Abercrombie

 What’s happening here?

 This passage shows two things really well.
-The use of cadence to create a tempo and strengthen flow, and cadence to build tension and evoke emotion.
+The use of cadence to create a tempo and strengthen flow, and rhythm to build tension and evoke emotion.

-Before we get into it, I do want to point out that cadence, although can lend itself to pacing, is not the same thing as pacing.
-Where pacing is the speed of storytelling, cadence is the dynamic rhythm that makes it beautiful.
+Before we get into it, I do want to point out that rhythm, although can lend itself to pacing, is not the same thing as pacing.
+Where pacing is the speed of storytelling, rhythm is the dynamics that makes it beautiful.
 The BPM vs. the melody.